 Pick a reputable dealer that sells uniform and tactical duty gear, rather than walking into a generic shoe store.
 Chances are someone there will have a wealth of knowledge on what insoles are right for you and your job duties, and they will more than likely fit them and trim them right there for you.
 And, do yourself the favor of purchasing a spare pair.
 You never know.

 Leg cramps, lower back pain, ankle and shin injuries, friction burns, blisters and foot fatigue – if you’ve ever worn a uniform you know exactly what these ailments feel like.
-Choosing the correct insoles can make the difference between successfully completing your job, and sitting on the sidelines.
+Choosing the best insoles for combat boots can make the difference between successfully completing your job, and sitting on the sidelines.
 Research-driven technological advances means better insoles are out there.
 They can make your duty boots extremely comfort, perform more like professional athletic shoes, and help you navigate difficult terrain with ease.
 So do your homework and choose carefully so you can get the job done.